isotopp/isotopp.github.io/content/posts/2023-05-17-50-years-in-filesystems-towards-2004-lfs.md

   and the disk blocks will be eventually collected and freed by the cleaner.

   Nothing in this idea is actually dependent on the filesystem being LFS.
-  In fact, it can and was successfully be applied to BSD FFS, too, under the name of [*soft updates*](https://www.usenix.org/legacy/publications/library/proceedings/usenix99/mckusick.html), allowing to mount unchecked filesystems and then running a check in the background.
+  In fact, it can and was successfully applied to BSD FFS, too, under the name of [*soft updates*](https://www.usenix.org/legacy/publications/library/proceedings/usenix99/mckusick.html), allowing to mount unchecked filesystems and then running a check in the background.